-Next week the image to help us prepare for participation in the Sunday service, whether offline in the Cathedral or online at home, is gales, when the Gospel reading is Matthew’s narrative concerning Jesus’ stilling of the storm.
+Next Sunday continues with a further reading from John’s Gospel, in which John reflects on Jesus’ teaching about himself as the Bread of Life and on the contrast between the food that perishes and the food that endures to eternal life.
+The image to help us to prepare for next Sunday’s theme is the sell-by date on perishable foodstuffs.
 You can find out more about that theme here https://www.prayerforliverpool.org/prayer-resources.html.
 We would really appreciate you letting us know how you are using these materials.
 Please send us your ideas and photos of the things you may create; email them to Nelson.Pike@liverpoolcathedral.org.uk.